OpenSignLabs/OpenSign/docs/docs/self-host/docker/run-locally.md

 You will also need to point the subdomain to the server executing these commands by adding the correct A record to your DNS settings.

 ### Running locally
-If instead want to run locally try out below commands and once the deployment is successful, the application will be accessible at [https://localhost:3001](https://localhost:3001).
-You will need to accept Chrome's insecure certificate warning.
-Follow the steps in the screenshots to proceed.
+If instead want to run locally try out below commands.

 Command for linux/MacOS (localhost)
 ```